FBergeron/tomotko-fremantle/README.txt

 > lupdate toMOTko.pro

+(or /opt/qt4-maemo5/bin/lupdate toMOTko.pro if using an experimental Qt-SDK)

 To generate the string files, in scratchbox (1) :

 > lrelease toMOTko.pro

+(or /opt/qt4-maemo5/bin/lrelease toMOTko.pro if using an experimental Qt-SDK)

 These 2 operations should be done at least once before building the Makefile‥ Otherwise, you will get errors like these when running qmake: